craigloewen-msft/GitGudIssues/docs/buglist.md

 - Better handling if you get a 401 response in refreshRepoHandler
 - Comment activity breaks when setting a milestone
 - Remove whitespaces in comma delimited entries to repo graphs
+- Add a "remove issue" from Team Triage
+- Issue is moved to another repo it still exists

 ## Features